This project was funded by the 2011 FLEPPC Kathy Craddock Burks Education and Outreach Grant.

 The University of South Florida is a leading public research university and one of the fastest growing in federal funding.
 USF is one of only 25 public research universities nationwide with very high research activity that is also designated as community engaged by the Carnegie Foundation for the Advancement of Teaching.

-WaterAtlas.org is the gateway website of the Water Atlas program, a project of the Florida Center for Community Design and Research at the University of South Florida.
-The program’s mission is to help communities make informed decisions about water resources by using technology to collect and disseminate accurate and up-to-date data on water quality and sufficiency, as well as tools to analyze and understand the information.
+WaterAtlas.org is the gateway website of the Water Atlas program, a project of the University of South Florida Water Institute.
+The program's mission is to help communities make informed decisions about water resources by using technology to collect and disseminate accurate and up-to-date data on water quality and sufficiency, as well as tools to analyze and understand the information.

-The Atlas of Florida Vascular Plants is a joint effort by the Institute for Systematic Botany, the University of South Florida and the Florida Center for Community Design + Research to provide users with a comprehensive searchable database of vascular plants in the State of Florida.
-The Atlas has information for over 4,200 species of native or naturalized ferns and seed plants, including taxonomy and nomenclature, listed status, herbarium specimens, and a collection of more than 13,500 photos.
+The Atlas of Florida Plants is a joint effort by the Institute for Systematic Botany, the University of South Florida and the USF Water Institute to provide users with a comprehensive searchable database of vascular plants in the State of Florida.
+The Atlas has information for over 4,300 species of native or naturalized ferns and seed plants, including taxonomy and nomenclature, listed status, herbarium specimens, and a collection of more than 15,000 photos.